-A student who fails to pay their outstanding financial obligations to the College may be denied enrollment, official transcripts, degrees, and/or certificates until the amount is settled in full.
-A student who withdraws from college after being granted a payment plan is liable for payment of their bill.
+A student who fails to pay their outstanding financial obligations to the College may be denied enrollment, official transcripts.
+A student who withdraws from the College after being granted a payment plan is liable for payment of their bill.
 All financial obligations to the College must be met before official transcripts will be released.
 Students may not be allowed to enroll in subsequent semesters until all previous financial obligations to the College have been met.